coljac/fba-android/README.md

 - Android Auto

 Bugs/enhancements:

-- Delete from downloaded talk talk details
 - No progress bar for audio playback
+- Download button doesn't change to downloading...
+- Download causes playback
+- Delete from downloaded talk "talk details" page
 - No track list on talk details screen and playback
 - Downloaded talks not working
 - Backend returning dodgy track lists, so we need to fetch from a different URL
 - No easy way to get home
-- No show me the latest sort of thing
 - No Download progress visible, buggy downloads
+- Can the playing audio be integrated into android so that it shows the audio controls on the lock screen?
+- Icon and headings
+- Rename from FreeAudio to Free Buddhist Audio
+- Show me the latest sort of thing on home
 - Android Auto
-- When playing audio, the play controls need to be visible on all pages
-- Can the playing audio be integrated into android so that it shows the audio controls on the lock screen?